gaqzi/reflections/content/python/return_json_error_payload_in_drf.md

 ## The solution

-To fix the dilemma, I wrote a `JSONErrorMiddleware` that returns the expected response based on the content type value in the request header.
-If the header has `Content-Type: html/text` and it experiences an error, the server returns the appropriate HTML page.
-On the contrary, if the incoming request header has `Content-Type: application/json`, the server responds with a JSON error payload.
+To fix the dilemma, I wrote a middleware called `JSONErrorMiddleware` that returns the expected response based on the content type in the request header.
+If the header has `Content-Type: html/text` and it experiences an error, the server returns an appropriate HTML page.
+On the contrary, if the incoming request header has `Content-Type: application/json` and the server sees an error, it responds with a JSON error payload instead.
 Here's how the middleware looks:

 ```python
 # <app>/middleware.py